 Credit: veggiesociety.com

-Yet it is good for you too because it contains dark leafy greens.
+This Peanut Stew is good for you because it contains dark leafy greens.
 Leafy greens not only reduce your risk of being overweight, but they also offer other health benefits.

 Besides adding texture, soy curls also add protein.
-Aside from using them in stews, you can also add them to stir-fries.
 If you need to get some soy curls, you can get some here.

 Per Serving: